 By Andrew Bain

-As Hobart has blossomed into a city where art and nature so beautifully combine, so too have its hotels evolved to create perfect bases for days of exploration through the city and beyond.
+As Hobart is a city where art and nature so beautifully combine, so too have its hotels created perfect bases for days of exploration through the city and beyond.
 Art features heavily in some of the city's finest hotels, while others provide art-worthy views of Hobart, the Derwent River and Mount Wellington.

 Strung along a bank of the Derwent River at the mesmerising Mona (Museum of Old and New Art) are eight super-chic, art-inspired rooms.
 Four of the Mona Pavilions are named after Australian painters and feature a signature work by the artist.
 The other four are named after architects and focus more on their unique room designs.
 Each pavilion has a soothing river view, and a bar stocked with Mona's Moorilla wines and Moo Brew beers.
 The pavilions are just steps from the gallery and yet entirely isolated and discrete.
 Stay on a Tuesday, when Mona is otherwise closed, and you can get an exclusive private tour of the gallery.